gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ------
 ## Symbol Chords
-_All symbols are chorded with the right-hand, freeing the left-hand for modifiers.
+_All symbols are chorded with the right-hand, freeing the left-hand to be used with modifiers.
 All symbols can be chorded from within the Number layer_.
 ### Common Symbols
 ![chordic-common-symbols](./10-common-symbols.png)
 **Period** and **Comma** chords share the general placement of their QWERTY counterparts but without leaving the home row. **Colon** and **Semicolon** are the same Period/Comma chords, but with “J” also pressed. **Apostrophe** and **Quote** are each the shape of their symbol.